Rishabh96M/Obstacle-Avoidance-ROS/README.md

-# walker
+# Obstacle Avoidance on Ros
 A ROS package for obstacle avoidance of turtlebot3 using the topics /scan and /cmd_vel, Vallidated on Ubuntu 20.04 LTS and ROS Noetic.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## Steps to install and launch the walker
+## Steps to install and launch the package
 Make a catkin workspace catkin_ws and run the following commands :

 ```